rybalkinsd/atom/tasks/#1-in-memory-account-server/readme11.md

 		Body: game id
 	  ```

-  [mm.pic]

 	Matchmaker is creating a new games when necessary.
 	Matchmaker provides same gameId to N client connections(players)
 	Matchmaking algorithm was described in lectures.

 	Bonus:

-	Monitoring - how many players are in queue and other interesting data
+		- Monitoring - how many players are in queue and other interesting data
+		- Matchmaking based on leaderboard
+		- Start match with not full players in game when have to wait for a long time

 2. Game service